KTUD-CD: History

 The station's standing was severely affected by the January 2006 announcement that The WB and UPN would merge into one network, The CW.
-Unlike in 1999 when the market's main independent stations were all owned separately and the ability for KTUD-LP to receive the UPN affiliation was easier, by 2006 both KVWB and independent KFBT were owned by Sinclair Broadcasting Group, which was one of the largest affiliate groups for both The WB and UPN.
+Unlike in 1999 when the market's main independent stations were all owned separately and the ability for KTUD-LP to receive the UPN affiliation was easier, by 2006 both KVWB and independent KFBT were owned by Sinclair Broadcast Group, which was one of the largest affiliate groups for both The WB and UPN.
 KVWB was part of an early bulk affiliation deal for MyNetworkTV, with the CW affiliation still up for grabs by mid-April 2006.
 However, KTUD-LP withdrew from negotiations with the CW on April 24, 2006.
 KFBT was thus announced as the market's CW affiliate on May 2, 2006, and KTUD-LP was left to become an independent station when UPN ended operations in September 2006.

 On September 18, 2009, KTUD-LD signed on its digital signal on channel 20.

 The 2008 recession that heavily affected the Las Vegas Valley and slashed advertising revenue, and a lack of a network affiliation, eventually lead to the LLC behind KTUD-LP to file for bankruptcy protection in late February 2010, though no on-air operations were affected at the time.

-On March 16, 2012, the station transferred its class A license over to their digital signal, with the call sign changing to KTUD-CD.
-Simultaneously, the analog license was cancelled by the FCC and the KTUD-CA call sign was deleted from the FCC's database.
+On March 16, 2012, the station transferred its Class A license over to their digital signal, with the call sign changing to KTUD-CD.
+Simultaneously, the analog license was canceled by the FCC and the KTUD-CA call sign was deleted from the FCC's database.

 Station closure

-On October 10, 2013, KTUD announced that it would leave the airwaves as of 11:59pm that evening due to insufficient advertising revenues; in addition, The Greenspun Corporation has been struggling as of late.
+On October 10, 2013, KTUD announced that it would leave the airwaves as of 11:59 p.m. that evening due to insufficient advertising revenues; in addition, The Greenspun Corporation had been struggling as of late.
 Staffers for the station refused to elaborate on the station's closure.
 In 2014, Mako Communications announced it would purchase KTUD's license out of bankruptcy, though the transaction was never completed.

-On October 14, 2014, the FCC cancelled KTUD-CD's license due to the station having been silent for more than a year.
-KPVM-LP now broadcasts on Virtual Channel 25 in Las Vegas.
+On October 14, 2014, the FCC canceled KTUD-CD's license due to the station having been silent for more than a year.
+KPVM-LP now broadcasts on virtual channel 25 in Las Vegas.